MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 - Launch a web browser and open a defined web page
 - Launch the Mobile Plans app and open the Mobile Plans Web Portal

- Once an option has been choose, please request a COSA database update to implement the righ behavior, please see [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+ Once an option has been choose, please request a COSA database update to implement the right behavior, please see [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).

 The following settings apply for the above options: